peterhall001/OPTIMA/README.md

 >Hall PS, McCabe C, Stein RC, Cameron D. Economic evaluation of genomic test–directed chemotherapy for early-stage lymph node–positive breast cancer.
 Journal of the National Cancer Institute.
 2011 Dec 2;104(1):56-66.

 Any questions or comments please raise as issues.

+Please note: the model requires a dataset to run, which is currently not available in the public domain.